Error handling

 getErrorSession()

-, a container for an array ofErrorType
+, is a container ofErrorEntry

 Get ErrorSession